 Priscilla Morrill has worked in community journalism in the Monadnock region since March 2005.
 The N.H.
 Press Association has recognized her work with a first-place award for government reporting in 2012, first place in investigative news in 2010, first place in feature writing in 2009, and in 2007 the association named her Columnist of the Year for her column "Single in a Small Town."
 Morrill was part of the Ledger-Transcript team that earned the 2009 Dennis Joos Memorial Award for Outstanding News Coverage for reporting of the December 2008 ice storm and its aftermath.
 In a two-person team effort, she helped earn the paper first place in Best Use of Social Media in 2013, in covering a Jaffrey bomb threat.
 She holds a master's degree in history from the University of New Hampshire and a Bachelor of Arts in international studies from Wells College, Aurora, N.Y.

 Dave Anderson joined the Ledger-Transcript in 2004.
 He was awarded the 2012 Writer of the Year by the New Hampshire Press Association.
 He is a graduate of St. Lawrence University, and has lived in the Monadnock region since 1975.
 Prior to joining the Ledger-Transcript, he worked in editing or production jobs for several magazine publishers, including BYTE/McGraw Hill and Helmers Publishing in Peterborough and PennWell Publishing in Nashua.
 Dave and his wife, Kathy, live in Hancock.
 They have three grown children.

 Ashley Saari started with the Ledger Transcript as a reporter in November 2011.
-She is a graduate of Mascenic Regional High School, and she graduated from Franklin Pierce University with bachelor degrees in English and mass communication.
-She participated in both the print newspaper, The Pierce Arrow, and the online newspaper, The Exchange, while in college, as well as the Franklin Pierce's two literary magazines.
+A graduate of Mascenic Regional High School, she graduated from Franklin Pierce University with bachelor degrees in English and mass communication.
+She participated in the print newspaper, The Pierce Arrow, and the online newspaper, The Exchange, while in college, as well as Franklin Pierce's two literary magazines.
 She was born and raised in New Ipswich, and currently lives in Rindge.